jack17529/MonitoringMuxRestfulAPI/README.md

 # MonitoringMuxRestfulAPI

-Implemented a production ready REST API with GET, POST, DELETE and PUT services on a books database using Gorilla-Mux router.
+Implemented GET, POST, DELETE and PUT services on a books database using Mux router and Go.
 Tested it using Postman and CURL.
 Monitored it using Prometheus and Grafana.

 ## API